-Q: I got my absentee ballot.
+Q: I requested an absentee ballot and received it.
 Now what?

-Q: When should I send my ballot back to the school district?
+Q: When should I send my absentee ballot back to the school district?

 A: Fill out and return your ballot as soon as possible after you receive it.
 Ballots must be returned by mail by using the enclosed prepaid return envelope.
-If your ballot does not arrive at the district by 5 p.m. on Tuesday, June 9, it will not be counted.
-If you’re afraid it will not arrive in time by mail, you can drop it into the secure red mail bag at our District Office Monday through Friday, from 8 a.m. to 4 p.m.
+You ballot must arrive at the district office by 5 p.m. on the day of the budget vote.

 Q: Why do I have to sign my name on the envelope?

 A: Just as voters are asked to sign a register when they vote in person, voters using absentee ballots are asked to provide a signature.
 This signature constitutes an affidavit — you are attesting to your identity as a voter who is qualified to cast a ballot in this election.
 This information is recorded on the district’s voter rolls — a list of names of all the people who cast ballots.